 Mr Jonathan Ladd - Independent Non-Executive Qualifications - University of Durham, UK, 1973-76 BA Philosophy and Psychology.
-Experience 1 Jonathan Ladd has 35+ years of diverse line, technology, management, consulting and director-level experience.
+Experience - Jonathan Ladd has 38+ years of diverse line, technology, management, consulting and director-level experience.
 Currently Group CEO of Datacom, experience covers business strategy, management and information technology across multiple sectors, working in multiple countries and cultures.
 Mr Ladd was appointed as a Director in November 2009.
-Special Responsibilities Chairperson from 26 November 2011.
+Special Responsibilities - Chairperson from 26 November 2011.

 Mr Colin Slattery - Independent Non-Executive Director.
-Qualifications 1 Graduate Certificate Science (Applied Statistics) (2012) Masters in Organisational Coaching (merit) (2010) Certificate IV Workplace Assessment & Training (2006).
+Qualifications - Graduate Certificate Science (Applied Statistics) (2012) Masters in Organisational Coaching (merit) (2010) Certificate IV Workplace Assessment & Training (2006).
 Postgraduate Diploma in Management (Marketing) (2000, Macquarie University).
 Bachelor of Applied Science (Speech Pathology) (1992, Sydney University).
 Experience - Colin Slattery is currently a director of his own research, training and consulting business.
 He brings his expertise in human resource management, marketing, training and coaching to individuals and organizations.
 Colin has extensive experience in the government and non-government sector and has worked at various levels of management.
 Director since March 2007.
 Special Responsibilities - Deputy Chairperson from 26 th November 2011 to 9 th December 2013.
+December 2013.

 Ms Ann-Mason Furmage - Independent Non-Executive Director.
-Qualifications - B.Bus (Accounting) WAIT (now John Curtin University) Certified Practicing Accountant.
-Experience - Ann-Mason Furmage is a person with physical disabilities who retired from active employment after more than twenty years experience as an accountant and financial o and a second controller in Australia and the USA.
+Qualifications - B.Bus (Accounting) WAIT (now John Curtin University) Certified Practicing Accountant (Now retired).
+Experience - Ann-Mason Furmage is a person with physical disabilities who retired from active employment after more than twenty years experience as an accountant and financial controller in Australia and the USA.
 Ms Furmage is a former President of the Physical Disability Council of NSW (2004-2013) and was appointed as a Director of the ILCNSW in May 2009.
-Special Responsibilities Deputy Chairperson from 9 th December 2013.
+Special Responsibilities - Deputy Chairperson from 9 th December 2013.

 Ms Fiona Given - Independent Non-Executive Director.
 Qualifications - BA (Hons) LLB (Macquarie University, 2004) Grad.
 Dip in Legal Practice (College of Law) Experience - Fiona Given is a person with cerebral palsy and complex communication needs and uses various forms of AAC and various forms of assistive technologies.
-She is the President of AAC Voice and People with Disability Australia.
+She is the President of AAC Voice.
 Fiona has worked in a range of legal settings.
-The state of the s Currently she is a part time community member of NSW Guardianship and funds her own consultancy business doing various research projects in the disability sector.
-Ms Given was appointed as a Director in March 2013.
+Currently she is a part time general member of Guardianship and Administrative and Equal Opportunity Divisions of the NSW Civil and Administrative Tribunal and runs her own consultancy business doing various research projects in the disability sector.
+Ms Given was appointed as a Director in March 2013

 Mr Jeevan Joshi - Independent Non-Executive Director.
-Qualifications Business Management (HR), XLRI, India 1993.
+Qualifications - Business Management (HR), XLRI, India 1993.
 M. Technology (Biochemical Engg.), Inst of Tech, BHU India 1991.
 B. Pharmacy, Delhi University, India 1989.
-Experience - Jeevan Joshi is the Principal Consultant at KnowledgeWorking.
-He has over 19 years experience in designing and delivering e-Learning, human capital, knowledge, risk and compliance solutions for leading organisations in Australia, New Zealand and Asia.
+Experience - Jeevan Joshi is the Founder of LearningCafe.com.au & Director at Knowledge Working.
+He has over 20 years experience in designing and delivering Digital Learning, HR and Compliance solutions for leading organisations in Australia, New Zealand and Asia.
 He has wide exposure to various functions including business development, project management, consulting and human resources and has worked for leading companies such as Deloitte, Ernst & Young and PWC.
 Jeevan has a Masters in Biochemical Engineering and a MBA.
-He is a member of the Australian Institute of Company Directors and the Simulation Industry Association of Australia.
-Mr Joshi was appointed as a Director December 2009.
+Mr Joshi was appointed as a Director December 2009 and concluded in August 2015.